 Also, known as Kinkakuji Temple, the Golden Pavilion is considered one of Japan’s most iconic landmarks and is a UNESCO world heritage site.

 You’ll want to get here at the opening time (9h00 – 17h00), as there are fewer crowds, and it’s more photogenic.

 The Ryoanji Temple is a pleasant 20-minute walk from the Golden Pavilion.
-This temple is noted for having one of the most famous rock gardens in Japan, with 15 rocks laid out in small groups.
+This temple is noted for having one of Japan’s most famous rock gardens, with 15 rocks laid out in small groups.

-The beautiful garden has an interesting design around a large pond and is lovely to walk around and sightsee.
-There is a restaurant at the park that specialises in Yudofu (boiled tofu) and is a must-try.
+The beautiful garden has an attractive design around a large pond and is lovely to walk around and sightsee.
+There is a restaurant at the park that specializes in Yudofu (boiled tofu), and it is a must-try.

 Stroll Through The Shopping District To Togetsukyo Bridge

 The Togetsukyo Bridge crosses the Katsura River and is an iconic landmark of the Arashiyama area.
 The road to the bridge is known as the Sagano shopping district and is home to many Kyoto highlights.
 It’s lined with plenty of restaurants and tourist shops.
 It’s an ideal place to relax and stop for some lunch.

 A lovely restaurant just before you cross the bridge is Arashiyama Yoshimura.
 They serve divine tempura, soba noodles, and other delicious Japanese dishes.

 Explore The Arashiyama Iwatayama Monkey Park